Corporate and academic stowaway; designer-developer, educator, and wordsmith.

 Create Magazine

-Signing On — Editorial design for Create Magazine; designed in 2005.
+Signing On — Editorial design for Create Magazine: designed in 2005.

 Contributing designer for Create Magazine, Winter 2005, Boston edition.
 (Later used as a typography project, while teaching at Boston University Center for Digital Imaging Arts.
 See example student classwork by William Hekking.)